This tour begins in Ireland’s capital city, Dublin, known for its bustling streets, welcoming atmosphere and rich history.

 Take a ferry to the Isle of Skye and continue into the Scottish Highlands to Inverness.

-Stop in St. Andrews, famed as the home of golf.
+Stop in historic St. Andrews, famed as the home of golf.

 Visit the bustling city of Edinburgh, steeped in history, with a rich cultural heritage and elegant Georgian streets set against the dramatic backdrop of Edinburgh Castle and the medieval turrets and spires of the Old Town.